sherwinee/tp/docs/DeveloperGuide.md

 * `CsvSerializableAddressBook` and `VcfSerializableAddressBook` — Holds Adapted Persons for processing in implementations of AddressBookStorage
 * `VcfMapper` — Contains static methods to convert `VcfAdaptedPerson`s to Vcard objects

-#### Sequence diagram of Export to CSV feature
+#### Sequence flow of Export to CSV feature
 <puml src="diagrams/ExportSequenceDiagram.puml" alt="ExportSequenceDiagram.puml" />

+1. `ExportCommand::execute` is invoked, which instantiates a `CsvAddressBookStorage` with the filename
+2. `ExportCommand::execute` invokes the `CsvAddressBookStorage::saveAddressBook` method with the `AddressBook` which saves all contacts in the address book to a file
+3. `CsvAddressBookStorage::saveAddressBook` instantiates a new `CsvSerializableAddressBook` to format all `Person` object properties to CSV friendly formats.
+4. `CsvAddressBookStorage::saveAddressBook` uses the `List` of `CsvAdaptedPersons` to create the export file using the Jackson library (ez-vcard library for vcf)

-The flow applies to vcf exports as well.
-However, the logic in the methods of the above classes are different as they utilise different libraries.
+The above flow applies to vcf exports as well.
+However, the implementation logic in the methods of the above classes are very different as they utilise different libraries.

+#### Error handling

+The export command handles several types of errors:
+* Filename validity
+* File with same name exists in `exports/` directory
+* Address book is empty
+* IO errors when creating file

 ### Import feature